Poultrygeist: Night of the Chicken Dead: Plot

-The customers, workers, and protesters then all turn into zombie chickens.
+The customers, workers, and protesters then all turn into zombie chickens, and proceed to mangle and kill everyone.
 The mascot (Lloyd Kaufman) shoots all of them with an M-16 machine gun.
 The General Lee Roy zombie returns, but is shot down by the mascot.
-As the old man approaches the General, he gets his nose ripped off by a now zombie chicken Denny.
+Just before he can go for the death shot, he gets interrupted and has his nose ripped off by a now zombie chicken Denny.
 Arbie then shoots and kills Denny.
 Wendy turns the open/closed sign to "closed", which keeps the chicken zombies at bay to ensure an epidemic be for naught.
 The mascot, who is still alive, tells Arbie that he is his future self.
 He then turns into a chicken zombie.
 Mickie, who attempts to escape, is turned into a zombie chicken.
 She and the Mascot chicken zombie chase after Arbie and Wendy.
 Hummus drinks meat steroid in an attempt to save them and accidentally kills herself in the process.
-Arbie and Wendy realize that beer kills the chicken zombies and then kill the Mickie and mascot zombie.
+Arbie and Wendy soon figure out that beer kills the chicken zombies and manage to kill the Mickie and mascot zombie.
 They run out of beer and are saved by Hummus (who is still alive, despite having exploded a few minutes earlier).
 They find a child hiding in the storage room and are attacked once again by the General Lee Roy chicken.
 It is then killed by the Paco sandwich.
 Hummus is then shown to have explosives strapped to her body and tells them that she will sacrifice herself.
 Wendy, Arbie, and the little girl escape as the building explodes.
-While being driven home in a car, the child experiences stomach cramps after drinking a can of beer and eventually starts clucking like a chicken thus laying an egg, frightening her, Arbie, and Wendy.
-The guys eventually lose control and crash, resulting in the car back-flipping before landing on the ground and exploding, thus killing all inside.
+While being driven home in a car, the child experiences stomach cramps after drinking a can of beer and begins to cluck like a chicken before laying an egg, frightening her, Arbie, and Wendy.
+Arbie loses control of the car and crashes, resulting in the car back-flipping before landing on the ground and exploding, thus killing all inside.

+During the credits, various chicken zombies dance to a reprise of the movie's theme.